MauroJr/auto-daemon/readme.markdown

 Create and listen on a unix socket `opts.sockfile`.
 The process id is written to `opts.pidfile`.

+The server emits a `ready` event when the pidfile has been written.

 # rpc interface

 The rpc file should export a function that returns an object.